-- Sour: Considered the opposite of sweet, a sour taste is found in acidic foods and can vary greatly in intensity.
+- Sour: Considered the opposite of sweet, a sour taste is found in acidic foods and, can vary greatly in intensity.
 Food that have dominate sour taste, like red currants or sour cream; will also contain a secondary or slight sweetness.
 Often sour taste can be improved by adding a little sweetness or negated by adding a large amount of a sweet ingredient.

-- Sweet: The most pleasurable and often sought-after taste, although ironically, the fewer sweet-tasting foods we consume, the more enhanced our ability to recognize sweet-tasting foods we consume, the more enhanced our ability to recognize sweet.
+- Sweet: The most pleasurable and often sought-after taste, although ironically, the fewer sweet-tasting foods we consume, the more enhanced our ability to recognize sweet.
 Sweetness comes from the naturally occurring sugars it contains (like sucrose and fructose) or sweeteners added to the food, the sweetness can sometimes be enhanced by adding a small amount of a sour, bitter or salty taste.